cldellow/datasette-current-actor/README.md

 SELECT * FROM sensitive_data WHERE owner = current_actor()
 ```

+You can see a live example at https://dux.fly.dev/cooking/my_questions, which should show you 0 rows.

+That instance permits "logging" in by passing a `_whoami` query parameter.
+If you visit https://dux.fly.dev/cooking/my_questions?_whoami=15, you'll see all of user 15's questions.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: